beranek1/php-geoip/README.md

 # GeoIP
-Library for getting the location of an ip address in PHP.
+PHP Library for getting the geolocation of ip addresses.

 ## Usage
 All you need to do is including "geoip.php":